 --data-raw '{"test": true}'

-with the actual IP address of your server and to add the authentication header to the request if needed.
+with the actual IP address of your server.
+Add the authentication header to the request if you need to.

-If the configuration is correct this is what you should see in the debug panel.
+If the configuration is correct, you’ll see in the debug panel:

-The following setup is simple but powerful as it allows creating a live event log of everything happening on our Domotz agents.
-To do that, let’s create a new dashboard template
+The next step is creating a live event log of everything happening on our Domotz agents.
+It’s a simple step but a powerful one too.

 node.